HomeSkin FirmingCrepey Neck? Causes and Care Routine

 When to consider treatments

-For more advanced crepiness or laxity, in-office options like microneedling, radiofrequency, and lasers build collagen and firm the neck, as covered in non-surgical skin tightening.
-Supporting your skin with collagen-friendly habits helps any approach.
+For more advanced crepiness or laxity, in-office options like microneedling, radiofrequency, and lasers build collagen and firm the neck, as covered in non-surgical skin firming.
+Supporting your skin with collagen-friendly habits helps any approach you take.

 Final takeaway